-This is one way to deal with Too Big to Fail, and I think it would work.
+This is one way to deal with Too Big to Fail.
+I think it would work, and I'm very grateful for AFR's continued push to make it into a reality.
 But there are other approaches too.
 So what I want to know is this: how much longer should Congress wait for regulators to fix this problem?
 Another three months?
 Another three years?
 Until the next big bank comes crashing down?